14.11.1.7 Numeric Display - Color/Alarm/Basic

 Specify the Alarm Range within the Display range

-If [Alarm Action] is [Direct], specify whether the source range of the lower limit and the upper limit is within the range of the [Display Range] in the [Basic] tab.
+If [Alarm Action] is [Direct], specify whether the source range of the lower limit and the upper limit is within the [Display Range] in the [Basic] tab.
 Once selected, you can specify only within the Display Range.
-Also, preset lower and upper limit values will be input.
+Also, enter the lower and upper limit values.

 • When the Display Range does not display or the [Display Specification] is [Address], you can set up values within the minimum and maximum range for the defined data type.